 so they have to be tested end-to-end before releasing it: the frontend part, the backend part and everything together.

-Microfrontends are like services and they need to be packaged and registered (deployed) in a “Microfrontend Registry Server” in order to be discovered by consumers, similar to “Register & Discovery” capabilities of a Microservices environment.
+Microfrontends need to be packaged and registered (deployed) in a “Microfrontend Registry Server” in order to be discovered by consumers, similar to “Register & Discovery” capabilities of a Microservices environment.

 The main part of a microfrontend is the UI that it’ll be loaded for the consumers.
 The UI package should contain:

 - other files: these files are requested on demand when the microfrontend is running.
 For instance:

 - media files